ishkawa/DIKit/README.md

 }
 ```

-In short, we have following situation so far:
+In short, we have the following situation so far:

 - Dependencies of `ProfileViewController` are `User`, `APIClient` and `Database`.
 - Instances of `APIClient` and `Database` are provided automatically.
 - An instance of `User` must be provided manually to instantiate `ProfileViewController`.

-`dikitgen` generates following code for the declarations:
+`dikitgen` generates the following code for the declarations:

 ```swift
 extension AppResolver {